 The Industrial and Trade Technology department is significantly understaffed compared to other departments.
-The vast majority of lab classes, especially evening and weekend classes, have no lab assistant support, the faculty are required to set up and run their own labs, while also working the tool room.
+The all of the lab classes have no lab assistant support, the faculty are required to set up and run their own labs, while also working the tool room.
 Safety is an on-going issue, especially when a student injury occurs without a lab assistant available.
 The instructor has no support and must be taken away from the rest of the class, sometimes for lengthy periods of time, in order to manage the injury.